R00tApt-hostile/BootloaderUnlockerBatch/README.md

 ./Connect Your Device: Connect your Android device to the PC via USB.

 ./Run the Batch File: Save the code provided as a text file with a .bat extension (e.g., bootloaderunlocker.bat) and run it as an administrator.

+./Note: Make sure you back-up your data before attempting to unlock the bootloader.
+Also, keep in mind that it can also void your warranty in some cases.